We communicate to our parents and caregivers via……

 Parking at school

-NO parking is permitted on the school grounds, on the yellow lines outside school, over driveways or on any bus stops.
-Please adhere to the parking restrictions as the City Council and Police monitor these parking areas on a regular basis.
-Please also be considerate to our neighbours when parking at school.
+NO parking is permitted on the school grounds, on the broken yellow lines outside school, over driveways or on any bus stops.
+Please adhere to the parking restrictions and be considerate to our neighbours when parking at school.